oliverklee/ext-realty/Documentation/Tutorial/CreateTheSingleView/Index.rst

    (as it should be reached via links from the list view, not via the page navigation).
 This will be the page for the single view.

-# The gallery uses PrototypeJS.
-  If you are using jQuery on your site, you will either need to disable it on the pages with the plugin or use jQuery in no-conflict mode.

 #.
 As for the list view, add a content object with the Realty Manager
    plug-in.